zahidurtalukder/FedSRC/README.md

 >📋  You can asses both the accuracy, and loss of the clients as well as the global server along with model weights and other information from the data section.
 ## Pre-trained Models

-You can download pretrained models here:
+You can download trained models' weight parameters here to generate the result without training.
+The weight file is in .pkl format, read the file and set the model weights:

-- [MNIST](Mnist/pretrain%20model) trained on HeteroFL and FairHeteroFL can be found here.
+- [MNIST](/Mnist/pretrain%20model/noniid) trained on HeteroFL and FairHeteroFL can be found here.
-- [CIFAR10](Cifar10/pretrain%20model) trained on HeteroFL and FairHeteroFL can be found here.
+- [CIFAR10](/Cifar10/pretrain%20model/noniid) trained on HeteroFL and FairHeteroFL can be found here.
-- [FEMNIST](Femnist/pretrain%20model) trained on HeteroFL and FairHeteroFL can be found here.
+- [FEMNIST](/Femnist/pretrain%20model/noniid) trained on HeteroFL and FairHeteroFL can be found here.
-- [SHAKESPEARE](Shakespeare/pretrain%20model) trained on HeteroFL and FairHeteroFL can be found here.
+- [SHAKESPEARE](/Shakespeare/pretrain%20model/noniid) trained on HeteroFL and FairHeteroFL can be found here.

->📋 The pretrained model were the model used to generate the main result in the paper.
-You also can generate the model using the parameter of q and qms in the paper.
+>📋 These models were  used to generate the main result in the paper.

 ## Results